RedHatInsights/insights-plugins-demo/README.md

 ## We also have lovely documentation!

 Insights Core comes with a lot of documentation about the framework - particularly the parsers and combiners that rules use to gather data.
-You can build this using:
+It can be found over on [readthedocs](http://insights-core.readthedocs.io/en/latest/), or you can build it using:

 ```
 cd insights-core/docs